qrzn23/min/wip/confessions/content.md

 One evening I shot a sambhur; the great stag (miscalled elk) of Ceylon.
 He was standing some three hundred yards away, across a small lagoon.
 He went off like a streak of lightning.
 It was impossible to follow him and I thought I had missed him.
 But two days later I came on him by accident, twenty-five miles from where I had shot him.
 My bullet had penetrated the lungs and grazed the heart.
 I cannot help thinking that there is something in the apparently absurd contention of certain mystics that life does not depend wholly on the integrity of the physiological apparatus, but on the will to live.
 I have dropped the most powerful animals stone dead with a single shot in the right place; but if that first shot happens not to kill him outright, he is so inflamed with fury that you can riddle him with bullets in the most vital spots without further disabling him.
 I know it sounds like utter nonsense, but I have seen it again and again.
 The sambhur above mentioned is only one case.

 One day I was told of an exceptionally fine wild buffalo bull who was so lost to all principles of propriety that he used to come down every evening to enjoy a heard of tame cows.
-I felt that I could never face Exeter Hall[1] in the future if I allowed this sort of thing to go on.
+I felt that I could never face Exeter Hall^[At that time headquarters of Evangelicalism.] in the future if I allowed this sort of thing to go on.
 The only sign of grace in this bull was that he had a guilty conscience and departed for the Ewigkeit at the first hint of human proximity.
 The cows were accustomed to feed in a wide flat country.
 It was impossible to approach them in the open.
 I crawled out to the edge of the jungle and law low, hoping that they would come near enough for a shot.
 They did.
 But I misjudged the range; and my bullet, by the most curious luck, pierced the near fore hoof of the bull.
 He made off indignantly for the jungle at a point some three or four hundred yards from my ambush.

 Ten minutes later “I stood tiptoe upon a little hill” and looked around me “with a wild surmise”.
 I knew where I had hit him by the way he limped, and that he was no more put out of action than Battling Siki, if I had trod on his pet corn.
 I knew that a buffalo bull can conceal himself in the Ceylon jungle as effectively as a bug in a barracks, and I knew that he was perfectly informed of my character and intention.
 I knew that I was nervous by the way I gripped my rifle (my principal battery, by the way, was a 10-bore Paradox with lead and also steel core bullets, and a .577 Express, both double barrelled).
 As I stood, I realized for the first time the responsibility of the white man.
 I had to exhibit perfect aplomb.
 No sign of the bull!